shahmoradi/MMP23S/README.md

 1.  exam: (the exam hyperlink should take the reader to the exams folder) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

+For questions and troubleshooting, please contact:

+Amir Shahmoradi
+a.shahmoradi@gmail.com

+> I have not failed.
+I’ve just found 10,000 ways that won’t work.
+> Thomas A. Edison